 CRISPR Therapeutics' valuation in early 2023 has shrunk significantly from a peak of $13.7B in January 2021.

-As the company does not have a commercialized product yet, it is reliant on its cash balance and deals with larger pharmaceutical companies.
+As the company does not have a commercialized product yet, it relies on its cash balance and deals with larger pharmaceutical companies.

-For example, it register $912M of revenue from its collaboration with Vertex in 2021.
+For example, it registered $912M of revenue from its collaboration with Vertex in 2021.
 This can be compared to $438M in R&D spending and $102M in general administrative spending in the same year.
-With only 500 employees, the company seems rather lean, efficient, and focused on innovation.
+With only 500 employees, the company seems rather lean, efficient and focused on innovation.

 The company has approximately $2B in cash, which should cover the company's needs up to 2024.
 It has no significant debt or liabilities beyond current operational liabilities and leases for its manufacturing facilities.